Range of motion (exercise machine)

 Range of motion (ROM) is when a person has become injured in some way, most times the doctor's advice the patients to exercise and stretch the back muscles.
 For this purpose a form of exercises called range of motion exercises which are used to keep the muscles and joints in the patients back strong and flexible.
 These exercises can be done by the patient himself, or with a physical therapist.
 If these exercises are done alone they would be called active range of motion (AROM) exercises and if they require assistance they would be called active-assisted range of motion (AAROM) exercises.

 A range of motion exercise machine won the 1991 Popular Science award for "Best of what's new" in leisure products.

-ROM Therapy Users
+Users

-ROM therapy is used largely for two distinct subgroups: temporary users and long term users.
+Range of motion therapy is used largely for two distinct subgroups: temporary users and long term users.

-Temporary ROM Users
+Temporary users

 Typically, a temporary user of ROM therapy is affected by a cause that will be resolved in the short term.
 These causes can be varied but mainly fall into three categories.